-Additionally, Ohio has established that the genetic parents of a child in a surrogacy situation are the legal parents of a child born to a surrogate.
+Additionally, Ohio has established that the genetic parents and/or the intended parents of a child in a surrogacy situation are the legal parents of a child born to a surrogate.

 Finally, the Ohio courts have also determined that, even if the intended parents are not the biological parents of a child born to a surrogate, that the intended parents will still be determined to be the parents of the child when there is a surrogacy contract in place that specifically states that the intended parents planned to raise the child born to a surrogate as their own.

-While Ohio does not have a specific procedure for “pre-birth orders” to name intended parents as parents of a child born to a surrogate, the courts, in general, will issue orders naming the proper parents at the time the baby is born.
+While Ohio does not have a specific procedure for “pre-birth orders” to name intended parents as parents of a child born to a surrogate, several courts will issue orders naming the proper parents prior to the birth of the baby.
 You will leave the hospital with documentation stating that the intended parents are, in fact, the parents of a child born to a surrogate.